PredellaN/Blender-to-PrusaSlicer/README.md

 ## Installation
 - Clone or download this repository.
 - Open Blender and go to Edit > Preferences > Add-ons.
-- Click Install and select the .zip file of the addon.
+- Click Install and select the .zip file of the add-on.
-- Enable the addon in the preferences.
+- Enable the add-on in the preferences.
-- Install psutil using "pip install psutil" in the addon's python environment (detailed instructions provided soon, auto-install will follow)
+- Install psutil using the "Install dependencies" button in the add-on preferences
-- In the Addon configuration, specify the path to the PrusaSlicer executable.
-Also commands (such as flatpak run) are supported.
+- In the add-on preferences also specify the path to the PrusaSlicer executable.
+Commands (such as flatpak run) are also supported.

 ## Usage
 - Load a custom configuration file (.ini) for slicing settings.
 You can export the configuration file from a PrusaSlicer project using File > Export > Export Config.
 URLs are also supported.